ewen-lbh/obs-monitor-switcher/README.md

 Uses websockets to communicate with both your window manager (only [Hyprland](https://hyprland.org) is supported at the moment, see [Implementing new listeners](#implementing-new-listeners)) and OBS.

+## Requirements

+Requires OBS to have Websocket support.

+### Arch Linux

+For Arch Linux users, as of now, the `obs-studio` package in the official repositories does not have Websocket support.
+You can use the `obs-studio-git` package from the AUR instead. [source](https://wiki.archlinux.org/title/Open_Broadcaster_Software#Global_shortcuts_in_KDE_not_working)

 ## Installation